ivanrazu/RSV-and-bacterial-infections/README.md

 10. [Contact](#contact)

 ## Project Overview
-This project explores the longitudinal interactions between RSV and four bacterial pathogens (SP, MC, SA, and HI) using datasets from mother-infant pairs from Lusaka Zambia.
+This project explores the longitudinal interactions between RSV and four bacterial pathogens (SP, MC, SA, and HI) using a birth cohort data set from mother-infant pairs from Lusaka, Zambia.
 We examined various scenarios, including:
 - **RSV First, Bacteria Later (RSV->B)**: Infants who acquired RSV first and later the bacterial infection.
 - **Bacteria First, RSV Later (B->RSV)**: Infants who acquired the bacterial infection first and later RSV.
 - **Simultaneous Detection (RSV & B)**: Infants in whom both RSV and the bacterial pathogen were detected at the same time.